khulnasoft/integrations-core/tomcat/README.md

    ```
    Then follow the remaining steps in [the Tomcat docs][8] for configuring `log4j`.

-2. By default, Datadog's integration pipeline support the following conversion patterns:
+2. By default, Khulnasoft's integration pipeline support the following conversion patterns:

    ```text
      %d{yyyy-MM-dd HH:mm:ss} %-5p %c{1}:%L - %m%n